Prescription Drug Addiction Treatment

 Prescription Drug Abuse Treatment

 Treatment for prescription drug addiction varies based on several factors including the substance abused, frequency and duration of use/abuse, co-occurring drug or alcohol use and comorbidities such as mental health disorders or physical conditions.
 Clients who undergo prescription drug rehab at The Right Step will benefit from medical detox as well as a wide range of therapies.
 During drug detox, our medical team monitors you around the clock and eases any withdrawal symptoms with research-backed medications.
-After detox, we’ll help you address underlying issues that led to drug abuse and make positive changes in your life that help support long-term recovery.
+After detox, through inpatient rehab or an intensive outpatient program, we’ll help you address underlying issues that led to drug abuse and make positive changes in your life that help support long-term recovery.
 You’ll engage in individual and group therapy and family therapy as clinically appropriate, as well as evidence-based therapies like cognitive behavioral therapy and dialectical behavior therapy.
 We’ll also integrate alternative approaches into your treatment plan like mindfulness, art therapy, music therapy and fitness.
 You’ll learn how to live a rewarding life, free of addictive drugs and destructive behaviors.

 If you or a loved one is struggling with prescription drug addiction, we can help.
 Call us to learn about our programs and get a free insurance benefits check.
 844-877-1781